umass-compsci-220/umass-compsci-220.github.io/materials/homework/closures-and-iterators.md

 Write a function that takes an array of functions `(arg1: T, arg2: U) => T`, potentially empty, as input.
 It returns a closure that takes an input `in: U` and returns a function `T => T`.
-The returned closure is equivalent to fixing `arg2` as `in` for all functions, and applying them successively to an input `T` as `arg1`, using the result of the previous function as input. _Do not use loops._
+The returned closure is equivalent to using `arg2` as `in` for all functions, and applying them successively to an input `T` as `arg1`, using the result of the previous function as input. _Do not use loops._

 ### `enumRatios`